 - Rent a bike to save money on transportation.

 Things to do in Amsterdam on a Budget

 Visit Dam Square

 Dam Square is the biggest square in Amsterdam that is full of excitement.
 It is located just a short walk from Amsterdam Central Station and is a great thing to do in the city.
-Dam Square is home to the Royal Palace, Madame Tussauds, and is right by the cities major shopping street.
-Entrance to the attractions cost money, but you can enjoy the square for free!
+Dam Square is home to the Royal Palace, Madame Tussauds, and is right by the city’s major shopping street.
+Entrance to the attractions costs money, but you can enjoy the square for free!

 In the main area in front of the Royal Palace, there are always people ready to entertain.
 Whether that is performers, dancers, artists, or anything else.
 This is a great free place to visit in Amsterdam to enjoy a lively atmosphere with a ton to do and see.
 Be sure to add this to your Amsterdam on a budget itinerary.

 There are parks all around Amsterdam that are free to enter and enjoy.
 A visit here is a budget traveler’s dream because you get to enjoy the Amsterdam atmosphere at no cost.
 Parks are also a great place to head to for a budget lunch!
 Just stop at a grocery store and pick up a few items before heading to a park for a picnic.